NEWSConference program is updated.

 Guang-Hong Chen (Univ.
 Wisconsin–Madison, USA)

-Multi-contrast X-ray breast imaging system: physics, engineering and clinical applications (tentative).
+Multi-contrast X-ray breast imaging system: From bench-top physics experimental studies to prototype engineering system construction and final clinical translations

 Julia Herzen (TUM, Germany)